fugjoo/suedtirolmobilAI/README.md

 # suedtirolmobilAI

-A small FastAPI service that interprets natural language queries for public transport and forwards them to a Mentz‑EFA backend.
+A small FastAPI service that interprets natural language queries for public transport and forwards them to a EFA (Mentz GmbH) backend.

 ## Features
 - Parse queries in German, English and Italian.